zanui/ZanuiFixturesBundle/src/Resources/doc/guides/options_and_properties.rst

     fixture classes from it.

 ``name``
-    Defines the name of the fixture, and in the case of fixtures extending ``ZanuiOrmFixture``, it must match the name of the YAML file where the data is stored to work out of the box.
+    Defines the name of the fixture.
+In the case of fixtures extending ``ZanuiOrmFixture``, it must match the name of the YAML file where the data is stored to work out of the box.
+In the case of ``ZanuiCustomLoader``, it must match the directory name in which the YAML files are stored.

-``namespace``
+``namespace`` (only relevant for ``ZanuiOrmFixture``)
     Defines the namespace to use in order to load the entity being loaded.
     It falls back to the ``entity_namespace_fallback`` parameter described above.